kubernetes/community/sig-architecture/production-readiness.md

   with and without the feature are necessary.
 At the very least, think about conversion tests if API types are being modified.

+#### Rollout, Upgrade and Rollback Planning

+* **How can a rollout fail?
+Can it impact already running workloads?**
+  Try to be as paranoid as possible - e.g. what if some components will restart in the middle of rollout?

+* **What specific metrics should inform a rollback?**

+* **Were upgrade and rollback tested?
+Was upgrade->downgrade->upgrade path tested?**
+  Describe manual testing that was done and the outcomes.
+  Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and do that now.

+#### Monitoring requirements

+* **How can an operator determine if the feature is in use by workloads?**
+  Ideally, this should be a metrics.
+Operations against Kubernetes API (e.g. checking if there are objects with field X set) may be last resort.
+Avoid logs or events for this purpose.

+* **How can an operator determine if the feature is functioning properly?**
+  Focus on metrics that cluster operators may gather from different components and treat other signals as last resort.
+  TODO: Provide examples to make answering this question easier.

+* **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
+  - [ ] Metrics
+    - Metric name:
+    - [Optional] Aggregation method:
+    - Components exposing the metric:
+  - [ ] Other (treat as last resort)
+    - Details:

+* **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**
+  TODO: Provide examples for different features (e.g. server-side apply, user-space proxy, cronjob controller) to make answering this question easier

+* **Are there any missing metrics that would be useful to have to improve observability if this feature?**
+  Describe the metrics themselves and the reason they weren't added (e.g. cost, implementation difficulties, etc.).

+#### Dependencies

+* **Does this feature depend on any specific services running in the cluster?**
+  Think about both cluster-level services (e.g. metrics-server) as well as node-level agents (e.g. specific version of CRI).
+Focus on external or optional services that are needed.
+For example, if this feature depends on a cloud provider API, or upon an external software-defined storage or network control plane.
+	For each of the fill in the following, thinking both about running user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):
+  - [Dependency name]
+    - Usage description:
+		- Impact of its outage on the feature:
+		- Impact of its degraded performance or high error rates on the feature:

 #### Scalability

 * **Will enabling / using this feature result in any new API calls?**